facjure/poetroid-prototype/README.md

 &copy; Facjure LLC, 2014.

-Released under Apache License, v 2.0.
+Licensed under Eclipse Public License 1.0.
 See LICENSE for more details.